-The diet of chinchillas consists of 4 components:
+The diet of chinchillas consists of four components:

-Roughage and green feed should always be available to chinchillas in unlimited quantities and in greater variety in the cage.
+Roughage and greens should always be available in unlimited quantities and variety within the cage for your chinchillas!